 Management of mexiletine toxicity is by symptomatic treatment.
 Without question, discontinue mexiletine when toxicity presents.
 Depending on the severity of the toxicity, patients may require invasive therapy to clear the drug, such as hemodialysis or hemoperfusion.
 Denaro published a paper in 1989 stating that such interventions may play a role, in addition to extracorporeal circulatory assistance where available.
 Regardless, patients are supported until toxic drug effects subside.

 Enhancing Healthcare Team Outcomes

-As toxicity is common with mexiletine, the entire team, including nurses, pharmacists, nurse practitioners, physician assistants, and clinicians should work together to monitor the patient for toxic effects that can manifest across several organ systems.
+As toxicity is common with mexiletine, the entire interprofessional healthcare team, including nurses, pharmacists, nurse practitioners, physician assistants, and clinicians, should work together to monitor the patient for toxic effects that can manifest across several organ systems.
 Before initiating therapy, the clinician (MD, DO, PA, NP) should consult with a pharmacist, checking for contraindications, drug interactions, and verifying dosing.
-Nurses will be instrumental in followup care, counseling patients on dosing and administration, answering patient questions, and monitoring for adverse events, alerting the prescriber of any potential issues they encounter.
-For the best patient outcome, regular followup and a reporting structure should be in place so that the interprofessional healthcare team works in a coordinated fashion to provide the best patient outcome.
-[Level V]
+Nurses will be instrumental in follow-up care, counseling patients on dosing and administration, answering patient questions, and monitoring for adverse events, alerting the prescriber of any potential issues they encounter.
+For the best patient outcome, regular follow-up and a reporting structure should be in place so that the interprofessional healthcare team works in a coordinated fashion to provide the best patient outcome.
+[Level 5]

 (Click Image to Enlarge)